Login/Sign Up

 The efficacy of Decare Lotion varies according to the illness being treated and the individual's response.
 Typically, you should notice improvement after a few days of consistent use.

-Common side effects include skin peeling, dryness, burning sensation, irritation, stinging sensation, itching and redness at the site of application.
+Common side effects include skin peeling, dryness, burning, irritation, stinging, itching, and redness at the site of application.
 Prolonged or excessive use can increase the risk of side effects.

 Yes, you may sometimes use additional drugs together with Desonide Cream.
 However, before combining medications, contact with your healthcare practitioner, since there may be interactions or negative effects.